Anne-Caroline Chausson: Career highlights

 The four-cross BMX racing-inspired event, in which four cyclists ride on the same course betwixt gates, such that only the top finisher advances to a subsequent round, was chosen in 2001 by the National Off-Road Bicycle Association, the sports authority governing mountain biking for USA Cycling, to replace the duals and duals-slalom events and replaced the duals event in 2002 in both the World Cup and world championships competitions; Chausson nevertheless won the four-cross and downhill titles in each, ahead of countrymate Sabrina Jonnier in each, save for in the four-cross event at the world championships, where she topped Miller.

 In 2007, she resumed BMX racing in pursuit of an Olympic medal in BMX racing which was making its debut in the 2008 Summer Olympic Games.
 This effort was successful when she won the gold medal in Women's BMX.
-Since the women's medal round was staged before the men's, she became the very first person to win a gold medal in that sport.
+Since the women's medal round was staged before the men's, she became the first person to win a gold medal in that sport.

 After this she returned to mountain biking to focus on enduro racing.
 In 2012, she won the seven-day-long Trans-Provence Enduro Race.

 Anne Caroline Chausson is recovering well from her second bout of cancer.
 Three months after her surgery, and after finishing a course of tomotherapy (radiotherapy), she's back out riding bikes again.